 \subsection{Wall clock time and speedup}

 At first, runtime and speedup compared to the serial execution of the fine integrator are assessed.
-On both \textsc{Cub} and \textsc{Dora}, for each variant of Parareal and each value of $P$, five runs are performed and the average runtime is reported here.
-Measured runtimes are quite stable across different runs: the largest relative standard deviation of all performed five-run ensembles is smaller than $0.025$ on \textsc{cub} and smaller than $0.01$ on \textsc{dora}.
+On both the Linux work station and \textsc{Dora}, five runs are performed for each variant of Parareal and each value of $P$ and the average runtime is reported.
+Measured runtimes are quite stable across different runs: the largest relative standard deviation of all performed five-run ensembles is smaller than $0.05$ on Linux and smaller than $0.01$ on \textsc{dora}.
 Therefore, plots show only the average values without error bars, because those are hardly recognisable and clutter the figure.

-Figure~\ref{fig:runtimes} shows runtimes in seconds depending on the number of cores on \textsc{Dora} (left) and \textsc{cub} (right).
-For \textsc{Dora}, only results from the Cray compiler are shown, which tends to generate slightly faster code than the GCC.
+Figure~\ref{fig:runtimes} shows runtimes in seconds depending on the number of cores on \textsc{Dora} using the Cray compiler (left) and Linux (right).
+The Cray compiler generates faster code than GCC in the case studied here, but for comparison results using GCC on \textsc{Dora} are shown in Figure~\ref{fig:dora_gcc}.
 The runtime of the serial fine integrator is indicated by a horizontal black line.
-Note that the y axis is scaled logarithmically, so the distance from $5$ to $10$ seconds is the same as from $10$ to $20$.
-Because the more modern CPUs on \textsc{dora} are faster, runtimes are generally smaller on \textsc{dora} than on \textsc{cub}.
-For $P=8$, for example, Parareal runtimes on \textsc{cub} are around $10~\text{seconds}$ but only around $7~\text{seconds}$ on \textsc{dora}.
-Both versions give almost identical performance: on both \textsc{dora} and \textsc{cub}, OpenMP is marginally faster than the MPI version.
+The CPU in the Linux system has a slightly higher clock speed so that runtimes are a bit faster than on \textsc{dora}.
+For $P=8$ cores, for example, OpenMP-Parareal runs in slightly less than \SI{5}{\second} there while taking about \SI{5.7}{\second} on \textsc{dora}.
+Differences between the OpenMP and MPI version are small on both systems, but for $P=8$ OpenMP-Parareal is marginally faster than the MPI version on the work station.

 In addition, Figure~\ref{fig:speedup} shows the speedup relative to the fine integrator run serially.
-Both versions fall short of the theoretically possible speedup indicated by the black line, but differences between MPI and OpenMP are small.
-As far as runtimes and speedup are concerned, there is no indication that using the more complex OpenMP version provides benefits.
+The black line indicates projected speedup according to~\eqref{eq:speedup_pipe}.
+Both versions fall short of the theoretically possible speedup.
+Because of overheads, running $P$ instances of $\mathcal{F}_{\delta t}$ on $P$ cores does take longer than running a single instance.
+However, differences between MPI and OpenMP are small.
+As far as runtimes and speedup are concerned, there is no indication that using the more complex OpenMP version provides significant benefits.